DWasilewski3/Resume/README.md

 ## VOLUNTEER SERVICE

 **Student Advisor to MSU CSE Committees -** *2024 - 2025 academic year*
-Served as the peer-appointed and elected student on the MSU CSE Advisory Committee and the MSU CSE Undergraduate Curriculum Committee.
-Worked with faculty to improve content and experiences for undergraduate computer science engineering students
+Served as the peer-appointed and elected student on the MSU CSE Advisory Committee and the MSU CSE Curriculum Committee.
+Worked with faculty to improve content and experiences for computer science engineering students.
+Organized and led student focus groups.

 **Student Software Tester -** *2024 - 2025 academic year*
 Worked as the sole student tester for MSUIT's development of new features in the Student Information System portal.
 Aided in months of testing, debugging, and brainstorming with the team.

 **Boy Scouts of America -** *2010 - 2023*
-Highway clean-up, Eagle Scout projects, 120+ Mackinac Island State Park volunteer hours, 250+ total volunteer hours
+Highway clean-up, Eagle Scout projects, 120+ Mackinac Island State Park volunteer hours, 250+ total volunteer hours.

 **Governor's Honor Guard -** *2017 - 2019*
-Served as Boy Scout assistant patrol leader and visitor guide at Fort Mackinac and State Park buildings, and led volunteer service projects for Mackinac Island State Park
+Served as Boy Scout assistant patrol leader and visitor guide at Fort Mackinac and State Park buildings, and led volunteer service projects for Mackinac Island State Park.